A SWOT analysis looks at the strengths and weaknesses, opportunities and threats facing your business.

 You can use a SWOT analysis in different situations

-- A SWOT analysis is a useful way of starting to write a business plan or update your marketing plan.
+- A SWOT analysis is a useful way of starting to write a business plan or updating your marketing plan.

-- You might carry out a SWOT analysis in preparation for raising finance.
-The analysis helps show that you really understand your business and your market.
+- You could carry out a SWOT analysis in preparation for raising finance.
+The analysis shows that you understand your business and your market.

 - You can use SWOT analysis as part of a regular process of reviewing business performance.

-- You can do a more focused SWOT analysis of a product or service that you offer.
-For example, as part of your product development plans.
+- You can also do a focused SWOT analysis of a specific product or service to assess whether it is viable.

 2. Carrying out a SWOT analysisDecide who to involve

-- Key participants are likely to include the managing director and heads of department.
+- Key participants are likely to include the managing director and other managers.

-- Involve other employees to get a fuller picture and gain their commitment to the process.
+- Involve employees to get a fuller picture and gain their commitment to the process.

 Brainstorm the issues